apitafilms-boop/Jessica/README.md

 ## Intel Management:
 * Momento Database (Create endless databases)
-* Blink Comparison (Check if images hage been tampered with)
+* Blink Comparison (Check if images have been tampered with)
 * Website Monitor (A website monitor)
 * Photok (Encrypted photo vault)